 There are two main approaches to treating GERD: medication and surgery.
 Most patients can effectively use a combination of lifestyle changes and drug therapy to treat their GERD.
 GERD is chronic, so most patients will have to continue some sort of treatment throughout their lives.

-Surgery is an option for patients who do not respond to medical treatment.
+Surgery is an option for patients who do not respond to medical treatment or who have significant hiatal hernias.
 Others choose therapy as an alternative to a lifetime of taking medication.
 Learn more about GERD treatment at Johns Hopkins.